I am a museum kind of gal.

 Some favorites of mine were the seventh and eighteenth-century furniture pieces, the small ancient Asian display and of course the Nights Watch by Rembrandt.

 When I began learning more about Vincent Van Gogh I became engulfed and a little obsessed.
-Not really because of his art, although his paintings are one of a kind, beautiful and obviously famous but by the artist himself.
+Not only because of his art.
+Although his paintings are one of a kind, beautiful and obviously famous but by the artist himself.
 I read the many letters sent back and forth between Vincent and his brother before our trip and his personality hypnotized me.
 Relatable in his understandable madness and inspiring pain I found him a source of inspiration in my personal life.

-I found his story a testament that although you may be mad you can be talented, we all have our strengths in life.
+I found his story a testament that although you may be different you can be talented.
+You can be inspiring.
 Something that perhaps should be taught more openly in schools to children.

 Visiting the museum was a wonderful opportunity to read even more letters shared between him and his family and friends, learn more about the artist and of course gawk at his beautiful paintings.